-We have audited the accompanying statements of financial position of New Found Gold Corp. ("the Company") as of December 31, 2022 and 2021, the related statements of loss and comprehensive loss, changes in equity and cash flows for the years ended December 31, 2022 and 2021, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022 and 2021, and the results of its operations and its cash flows for the years ended December 31, 2022 and 2021 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying statement of financial position of New Found Gold Corp. ("the Company") as of December 31, 2022, the related statements of loss and comprehensive loss, changes in cash flows and equity for the year ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022, and the results of its operations and its cash flows for the year ended December 31, 2022 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.